-Highgate’s pro-active pastoral care underpins all of our activities: wellbeing is at the heart of all our thinking.
+Highgate’s pro-active pastoral care underpins all of our activities, with pupil wellbeing at the heart of our thinking.

-We know joining a Sixth Form is a big change, even if you are currently in Year 11 at Highgate!
-We try hard to ensure your transition is as stress-free as possible.
+We know joining a Sixth Form is a big change, even if you’re currently in Year 11 at Highgate.
+We try hard to ensure your transition is as smooth and stress-free as possible.

-Every week the whole house attends a House Meeting, run by the Head of House (or the House Captains, who are the sixth former leaders of the house), so you get to know those in the years above and below.
-There are inter-house activities and competitions, from sports to debating to drama.
-The highlight of the year is our house singing competition in September, which gives our new Year 12 members the chance to meet other members of their house and brings everyone together.
+Once a week the whole House attends a House Meeting, providing an opportunity to meet those in the years above and below.
+There are inter-house activities and competitions, from netball and football to debating and drama.
+One of the many highlights is our House Singing competition (usually in September), which gives our new Year 12 pupils (and Year 9s) a brilliant occasion to meet other members of their house.

 Education is a shared venture.
 At Highgate, we see our sixth formers, their parents/carers and our teachers co-existing in a virtuous triangle, where each side is fully involved with, and supportive of, the other.

-As well as the hard work that goes into helping our sixth formers feel safe and happy, we are keen to work closely with parents and carers so that we can all be supportive of each other.
-Day-to-day contact is usually through our Heads of House, rather than with individual teachers; this ensures that there is someone in our School who has the full picture.
+Day-to-day contact is usually through our Heads of House, rather than with individual teachers; this ensures that there is someone in the School who has the full picture.